bhargavvarmasagi/from-sagi/MyMedia.md

 ---
 ## Favorite Quotes
->Picking one, teaches.
-Picking both, confuses.
+>"Picking one, teaches.
+Picking both, confuses."
->The key to having more opportunities in life is to give yourself enough opportunities to get curious.
+>"The key to having more opportunities in life is to give yourself enough opportunities to get curious."
->Listening to someone without judgement or prescription is the most precious gift you can give someone.
+>"Listening to someone without judgement or prescription is the most precious gift you can give someone."
 >- *Ankur Warikoo*